-We want our best self to rule the roost yet we sabotage ourselves by overreaching, by allowing disgust and fear to rule, by flaming out.
-We allow ourselves to be burnt to smithereens by unresolved fears; alternating fears of success with failure.
-Mirroring the sacred and good work we do is the profane critic’s voice… “not good enough, do more. not good enough, say more.”
-Until we shut that rat up and embrace the magnificence of simple things; by pausing, smelling scented Jasmin petals, perhaps resting under the Jacaranda tree, we will lose balance… struggle, gain only snatches of joy… Where is your balance?
+We want our best self to rule the roost, yet we sabotage ourselves by overreaching, by overcompensating, by allowing disgust and fear to rule, and then, by flaming out.
+We run ourselves ragged and allow ourselves to be burnt to smithereens by unresolved fears of being left behind; alternating fears of success with a deep fear of failure.
+Mirroring the sacred and good work we do daily is the profane critic’s voice… “Not good enough, do more.
+Not good enough, say more.
+Not good enough, want more!”
+Until we shut that noisy, raspy voice up and embrace the magnificence of simple things around us; by pausing to smell scented Jasmin petals, perhaps resting under the Jacaranda tree, we will lose balance… We will struggle again and again to gain only snatches of joy.
+Who are you competing against?
+Where is your balance?